DonatoJP/settle-challenge/README.md

 - A backend application, running on port 3000 (http://localhost:3000)
 - A `db` database in MongoDB

 The backend application is fully connected with FixerIO.
+Trying to reload any rate with the reload button will trigger a new request to Fixer.IO to re-calculate the FX rate.